matter-in-motion/mm-post/README.md

 or

 * status — filter by post's status.
+Use `*` or leave it `undefined` to return posts with any status.
 * created — integer or array, timestamp, to filter the posts by created date.
 When two timestamps in the array provided, returns only posts between this timestamps.
 * published — integer or array, timestamp, to filter posts by published date.
 When two timestamps in the array provided, returns only posts between this timestamps.
 * author — uuid, to filter posts by its author.